 GHG Protocol Scope 2 Guidance features GOs, RECs and I-RECs

 In Scope 2’s Accounting Guidance Guarantees of Origin (GOs), RECs and I-RECs are directly featured as mainstream instruments for documenting and tracking electricity consumed from renewable sources.
-The clarification companies will gain from the GHG Protocol Scope 2 Guidance has the potential to transform energy buying practices in the corporate world.
+The clarification companies gain from the GHG Protocol Scope 2 Guidance has the potential to transform energy buying practices in the corporate world.

-“Guarantees of Origin reduce companies’ CO2 footprint, increase awareness of the origin of the electricity consumed and send a signal to the market that companies prefer electricity from renewable energy sources.
+“These renewable energy certificates reduce companies’ CO2 footprint, increase awareness of the origin of the electricity consumed and send a signal to the market that companies prefer electricity from renewable energy sources.
 Over time this documented demand for low carbon energy solutions will change energy behaviour.”

 The GHG-P Scope 2 recommends GO2 and EKOenergy as relevant and recommendable products to engage further in the promotion of renewable power.